CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 -------

 Ansible is an IT automation tool.
-It can configure systems, deploy software, and orchestrate more advanced tasks [ansible website] With ansible it is possible to install python dependencies and system dependencies.
+It can configure systems, deploy software, and orchestrate more advanced tasks [ansible website].
+With Ansible it is possible to install python dependencies and system dependencies.

 The approach is characterized by scripting, rather than documenting, a